CUBRID/cubrid-manual/en/security.rst

 **The key file used to restore**

-The key file separated during backup can be given as the key file to be used for restore by using the **\\-\\-keys-file-path** option (restoredb).
+The key file separated during backup can be given as the key file for restoration by using the **\\-\\-keys-file-path** option (restoredb).
 If the valid key file does not exist in the specified path, restore fails.

 If the \\-\\-keys-file-path option is not given, the key file to be used is searched according to the following priority.
 If the valid key file cannot be found, recovery fails.

 *Key file classification*

 - Server key file: A key file that is generally used when running the server.
 It can be set with the tde_keys_file_path system parameter or in the default path same as the data volume.
-- Backup key file: A key file created during backup included in the backup volume, or separated by \\-\\-separate-keys option.
+- Backup key file: A key file created during backup included in the backup volume or separated by \\-\\-separate-keys option.

 *The priority of the key file to use for restore*

 #.
 The backup key file that the backup volume contains
 #.
 The backup key file created with the **\\-\\-separate-keys** option during backup (e.g. testdb_bk0_keys).
 This key file must exist in the same path as the backup volume.
 #.
 The server key file in the path specified by the **tde-keys-file-path** system parameter.
 #.
-The server key file in the same path as the data volume (e.g. testdb_keys).
+The server key file in the same path as the data volume (e.g., testdb_keys).

  .. note::